 Local government is primarily responsible for managing disasters within the local government area.
 The Queensland Disaster Management Arrangements (QDMA) enable a progressive escalation of support and assistance through the tiers of the QDMA as required.
-If local governments require additional resources to manage an event, they are able to request support through the QDMA.
+If local governments require additional resources to manage an event, they can request support through the QDMA.